 Brown Recluse Spiders

 There are many more desert insects that are yet to be discovered.
-While crossing a desert on foot, one would surely come across many different insects, some which may not have been seen before.
+While crossing a desert on foot, one would surely come across many different insects, some that may not have been seen before.
 Insects found in deserts have evolved significantly, making themselves more capable of handling harsh conditions.